BilalNaseer7773/Stock-Trading-Game/ReadMe.md

 ### 13) Finally, these last couple of screenshots show that MongoDB was utilized.
 The database was called ProjectCOMP3100 and there were 2 collections int this database: users and game.<br>
 <img width="1451" alt="image" src="https://github.com/CS3100W24/project-BilalNaseer7773/assets/90666694/5e89b454-f144-445b-8fb6-a096ed517ac8"><br>
 <img width="1469" alt="image" src="https://github.com/CS3100W24/project-BilalNaseer7773/assets/90666694/6415213f-8fd0-453d-ba97-bd101bddc00a">

+## This is the link to the youtube video that shows the demonstration of how this game is played: https://www.youtube.com/watch?v=cPgEPDRNt3A